Phonz-dot/Data_projects_TripleTen/CineSift/README.md

 # Movie Review Classification System

 ## Overview
-This project develops an automated system for classifying movie reviews as positive or negative, designed for the Film Junky Union community.
-The system analyzes IMDB movie reviews using natural language processing (NLP) techniques and machine learning models to detect sentiment with high accuracy.
-The final model achieves an F1 score exceeding 0.85, meeting the project requirements.
+This project develops a system for the Film Junky Union to automatically classify movie reviews as positive or negative.
+Using a dataset of IMDB reviews with polarity labels, the goal is to train a model that achieves an F1 score of at least 0.85.
+The project involves data preprocessing, exploratory analysis, and evaluating multiple models (including Logistic Regression and LightGBM) with TF-IDF vectorization.
+Key findings highlight model performance and insights into review sentiment distribution.

+## Problem(s) to be addressed
+- **Sentiment Classification**: Automatically detect negative reviews to help the Film Junky Union filter and categorize user-generated content.
+- **Model Performance**: Ensure the model meets the minimum F1 score requirement of 0.85 for reliable classification.
+- **Data Imbalance**: Address potential class imbalances in the dataset to avoid biased predictions.

 ## Key Features
+- **Data Preprocessing**: Cleans and normalizes text data by removing punctuation, converting to lowercase, and lemmatizing words.
+- **Exploratory Data Analysis (EDA)**: Investigates:
-- Classifies movie reviews as positive or negative with high accuracy
+  - Distribution of positive and negative reviews.
-- Implements multiple NLP preprocessing techniques (NLTK and spaCy)
-- Tests various machine learning models (Logistic Regression, LGBMClassifier)
-- Includes comprehensive evaluation metrics (F1 score, ROC AUC, accuracy)
-- Demonstrates performance on custom review examples
+  - Trends in review counts over time.
+  - Class balance in the dataset.
+- **Model Evaluation**: Compares multiple models (Logistic Regression with NLTK/spaCy, LightGBM) using metrics like F1 score, accuracy, and ROC AUC.
+- **Custom Review Testing**: Includes a demo to classify user-provided reviews using the trained models.

 ## Prerequisites
 To run this project, you'll need:
-- Python 3.7+
-- Jupyter Notebook
-- The following Python libraries:
-  - pandas
-  - numpy
-  - matplotlib
-  - seaborn
-  - scikit-learn
-  - nltk
-  - spacy
+- **Python 3.7+**
-  - lightgbm
+- **Jupyter Notebook**

 ## Key Findings
 - The dataset was well-balanced between positive (49.9%) and negative (50.1%) reviews